-- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g.consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g.consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; and - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).

 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
+This access means some children, whilst in school, may sexually harass their peers via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.

-Although these risks are minimised in this school through our curricular approach to ICT, we realise that our pupils are at risk outside of school hours, so we work closely with parents to ensure that they have up to date information in order to help their children to stay safe.
+Although these risks are minimised in this school through our curricular approach to ICT and that pupils are mostly unable to connect to the school wi-fi/internet with their personal devices, many have phones with mobile data plans.
+Teachers are therefore vigilant regarding the school policy on mobile phones, in order to minimise the risk as much as possible.
+We are aware that our pupils are also at risk outside of school hours, so we work closely with parents to ensure that they have up to date information in order to help their children to stay safe.